jecklgamis/envoy-proxy-example/README.md

-## envoy-proxy
+## envoy-proxy-template

-An Alpine Linux-based Envoy Proxy container.
+An Alpine Linux-based Envoy Proxy image.
 This is a reference implementation for building an Envoy Proxy side car for observing your microservice, a general reverse proxy, a test infrastructure for your HTTP fault injection tests, or if you're simply exploring Envoy Proxy features.
 See the [Envoy Docs](https://www.envoyproxy.io/docs/envoy/latest/) for more info.